tayyabsaleem7756/ignicube/README.md

 ### Setup almost Done !

 The command from above would create the following structure and inject new scripts in package.json.
+Rest of cypress project will remain as it is

 ```
 - core/pageObject